Awsyaseen76/jordanEvents/readme.md

-[x] add the terms and conditions to the event details and show them on the registration form [x] add ages from to fields in the schema and then showed in the event details [] the filter will work on the logged user age automatically. each user see different events based on the DOB.
+[x] add the terms and conditions to the event details and show them on the registration form [x] add ages from to fields in the schema and then showed in the event details [x] the filter will work on the logged user age automatically. each user see different events based on the DOB.
+[x] create custom filter for the age accepted by events